 Djemma El Fna – Currently my favorite market in the world!
 I LOVE the town square of Marrakech.
 Before there was TV, Radios, Phones, and iPads.
 A thousand years ago, on the edge of civilization there was a mystical place.
 A place with story tellers, snake charmers, acrobats, fresh fruit juices made by hand with fruit from the trees in the town you were in.
 This place still exists!
 Every day after my trips around the city, I would end my day in this place.
 It was packed with locals.
 The best nuts and juice in the world is available for the taking.
 One amazing thing about Marrakech is the fresh smell of Orange.
 The trees that line the streets are Orange trees.
 I don’t know a city anywhere else where Orange trees are scattered throughout the city.
 It’s like Johnny Appleseed had a counterpart in Marrakech and all he did his whole life was plant Orange trees in this one city.
 While I’m sure it could make a mess in some cities here they gather them up and there is fresh orange juice anywhere you want.
 We paid 35 cents (.35 USD) for our glass of orange Juice.
 It continues to be the best glass of orange juice I’ve had in my life!

-While it is a tourist trap, it is also very authentic.
-That sounds like an oxymoron, but the square is filled with locals listening to these stories and watching what’s going on.
+The square is filled with locals listening to these stories and watching what’s going on.
 I wish I could be invisible and watch the goings on of that square.
 Instead, I walk up to see the crazy acrobat, similar to those “artists” who do tricks or play music in most large cities around the world and collect money, but I barely get a chance to see what the tricks are, and they are up in my face asking me for some money.
 Despite the fact that I’m happy to contribute a coin.
 I just visited an ATM and I have no change.
 No money no show, but wait I haven’t seen anything yet.
 Tip: bring small change, and expect for them to seem a little insulted, but really that’s just the whole bartering pattern.
 I’m sure if you gave them a dollar or more they’d be much happier, but maybe it doesn’t matter.
 The first answer is always to ask for more in that culture.
 Either way, I come back later with change, and I am fascinated by the diversity of what comes.

 It’s cool to see the cobras being charmed and then a harmless water snake strung around my neck without asking for it… Yes, I’ve seen a snake before, but I’m happy just watching you charm the Cobras.
 Really it is an amazing place, but there are surprises.
 You’ll see things here you won’t see anywhere else.
 Just like mimes that want money from you if you take there picture, there’s these very colorful characters I call the Water guys, who want the equivalent of a dollar/euro/pound for a picture.
 If you sneak a picture be really careful they don’t notice.
 I didn’t pay.